History of France: Consolidation (15th and 16th centuries)

-«Beautiful 16th century»

-Economic historians call the era from about 1475 to 1630 the «beautiful 16th century» because of the return of peace, prosperity and optimism across the nation, and the steady growth of population.
-Paris, for example, flourished as never before, as its population rose to 200,000 by 1550.
-In Toulouse the Renaissance of the 16th century brought wealth that transformed the architecture of the town, such as building of the great aristocratic houses.
-In 1559, Henri II of France signed (with the approval of Ferdinand I, Holy Roman Emperor) two treaties (Peace of Cateau-Cambrésis): one with Elizabeth I of England and one with Philip II of Spain.
+Economic historians call the era from about 1475 to 1630 the "beautiful 16th century" because of the return of peace, prosperity and optimism across the nation, and the steady growth of population.
+In 1559, Henry II of France signed (with the approval of Ferdinand I, Holy Roman Emperor) two treaties (Peace of Cateau-Cambrésis): one with Elizabeth I of England and one with Philip II of Spain.
 This ended long-lasting conflicts between France, England and Spain.

 Protestant Huguenots and wars of religion (1562–1629)

 The Protestant Reformation, inspired in France mainly by John Calvin, began to challenge the legitimacy and rituals of the Catholic Church.
-It reached an elite audience.

-Calvin, based securely in Geneva, Switzerland, was a Frenchman deeply committed to reforming his homeland.
-The Protestant movement had been energetic, but lacked central organizational direction.
-With financial support from the church in Geneva, Calvin turned his enormous energies toward uplifting the French Protestant cause.
-As one historian explains:

-He supplied the dogma, the liturgy, and the moral ideas of the new religion, and he also created ecclesiastical, political, and social institutions in harmony with it.
-A born leader, he followed up his work with personal appeals.
-His vast correspondence with French Protestants shows not only much zeal but infinite pains and considerable tact and driving home the lessons of his printed treatises.

-Between 1555 and 1562, more than 100 ministers were sent to France.
-Nevertheless, French King Henry II severely persecuted Protestants under the Edict of Chateaubriand (1551) and when the French authorities complained about the missionary activities, the city fathers of Geneva disclaimed official responsibility.
-The two main Calvinist strongholds were southwest France and Normandy, but even in these districts the Catholics were a majority.
+French King Henry II severely persecuted Protestants under the Edict of Chateaubriand (1551).
 Renewed Catholic reaction — headed by the powerful Francis, Duke of Guise — led to a massacre of Huguenots at Vassy in 1562, starting the first of the French Wars of Religion, during which English, German, and Spanish forces intervened on the side of rival Protestant ("Huguenot") and Catholic forces.

-King Henry II died in 1559 in a jousting tournament; he was succeeded in turn by his three sons, each of which assumed the throne as minors or were weak, ineffectual rulers.
-In the power vacuum entered Henry's widow, Catherine de' Medici, who became a central figure in the early years of the Wars of Religion.
+King Henry II died in 1559 in a jousting tournament; he was succeeded in turn by his three sons, each of whom assumed the throne as minors or were weak, ineffectual rulers.
+Into the power vacuum entered Henry's widow, Catherine de' Medici, who became a central figure in the early years of the Wars of Religion.
 She is often blamed for the St. Bartholomew's Day massacre of 1572, when thousands of Huguenots were murdered in Paris and the provinces of France.